Depression Online Help

 How Manastha online counselling and therapy can help and benefit you to deal and heal your Depression ?

-- Awareness of thought and behaviour patterns : Knowledge about one’s distorted thought and behaviour patterns help to identify, understand and break that chain that contribute to depression
+- Awareness of thought and behaviour patterns : Knowledge about one’s distorted thought and behaviour patterns help to identify remedies for depression, understand and break the chain that contribute to depression.
+There is no one fit for all solution for depression.

 - Healthy coping mechanisms : Through the course of therapy healthy coping mechanisms and personal self care activities are planned and practiced to cope with stressful situations and prevent relapse.